waseemhassan44/Technical-Assessment/README.md

 2. Proper error handling, can be done in separate component
 3. Brand naming conventions can be used across project
 4. Accessiblity can be added for disability
+5. Unit/UI Tests, snapshot testing
-5. Crashlytics for tracking of any crash
+6. Crashlytics for tracking of any crash